 A shocking surprise as Carlos Yulo failed to qualify in his primary Floor event with 13.56 points at the Tokyo Olympics.
 Yulo was the 2019 World Champion in Stuggart two years ago with 15.300 points.
 The top qualifier on the floor was Israel’s Arten Dolgopyat who was the runner-up to Yulo in Stuggart.
 Dolgopyat led the qualifiers to the final on the floor with 15.20 points.
 Yulo required a score of 14.766 to make the top 8.

-As a consolation, he did, however, qualify to the Vault Final instead of qualifying in 6th place with 14.712 points still in the chance to land a medal.
+As a consolation, he did, however, qualify for the Vault Final instead of qualifying in 6th place with 14.712 points still in the chance to land a medal.

-Prior to the games rumours of a hip injury 2 weeks ago were dispelled by the Gymnastics Federation President and would not affect his performance at the Olympic Games and labeled as ‘Fake News’.
+Prior to the games rumours of a hip injury 2 weeks ago were dispelled by the Gymnastics Federation President and would not affect his performance at the Olympic Games and labelled as ‘Fake News.

 Gymnastics Philippines Carlos Yulo to receive PSA President’s Award

 Above all, big surprises come in small packages.
 Carlos Yulo provided one of the greatest moments in Philippine sports in the year.

 That has just passed as the diminutive 19-year-old made history after winning the gold in the men’s floor exercise at the World Artistic Gymnastics Championships in Stuttgart, Germany.